Serving Salt Lake City, Wasatch Front, and Communities Across Utah

 - Attempting, soliciting, or conspiring to commit any felony offense listed above (or in the “life” list below)

-**Two separate convictions of any of the above = lifetime sex offender registration
+Note: Two separate convictions of any of the above = lifetime registration.

 - Child Kidnapping